Be a Bridge to Pets Finding

 Possibly, depending on which pet you are interested in fostering and your home environment.
 We are committed to setting our pets and foster families up for success.
 Our foster team evaluates each animal’s health, behavior, training needs, and previous situation so we can match them with a foster best suited to their needs.
 DPA’s foster team will discuss this in detail with you during your on-boarding.

-The length of time a dog or cat stays in foster depends on a variety of factors, including their age, health, behavior and how quickly they can be adopted.
+The length of time a dog or cat stays in their foster home depends on a variety of factors, including their age, health, behavior and how quickly they can be adopted.
+We also ask our fosters to share a variety of content frequently and make an initiative to network their foster within their own circle.
 Every pet acclimates to new surroundings at a different pace, so this can affect how long they will need to be with a foster family.
+We do as our fosters to foster until the animal is adopted, or at the agreed upon length of time, (such as for temporary fostering, Dogs Matter, or PASS.)

 Some DPA foster dogs or cats will need to take regular medication (e.g. heartworm pills) while they are in your care.
 We will teach you how to give these medications and provide detailed instructions.
 Some foster pets may require medication or treatment that can only be administered by a veterinarian.
 The foster team will work with you to organize any necessary vet visits.
 DPA covers the cost of medications and vet visits for your foster dog/cat at our approved vet partners.